e-marshall/tutorials/_sources/background/relevant_concepts.md

 ## *Larger than memory data, parallelization and Dask*

-TODO - notes on this section
+TODO
 - maybe add a figure showing how jobs distributed to workers
 - maybe add a figure illustrating chunks ?
+- Add section on STAC

 ```{glossary}